igdev0/luckySOL/README.md

 # LuckySOL

-A solana project inspired by traditional lottery systems.
+This project is built on solana blockchain and the program is inspired by traditional lottery systems.